Search

 pharmacology mnemonics example for adrenergic agonists

-You could even use the story and linking method to throw in ideas around addiction and being allergic to get more of the sounds in place.
+You could even use the story and linking method to throw in ideas around addiction and being allergic to get more of the sounds of this term deep into your memory.

 • Cough